 “It was a beautiful business” says Kohli, and “it was the kind of deal-making enterprise that you can only do in the US.
 Everyone involved was completely focused on getting deals done.
 We had three floors filled with people in our LA headquarters and the atmosphere was electric.”
 Kohli says that at one stage the company owned or managed over 3,000 residential units.

 “I was riding high in my mid twenties” says Kohli.
 “There are certain things that you can only achieve with the energy and arrogance of youth, but in retrospect I was also hubristic and I had started to put my trust into people that I should not have.
 My company was involved in more activities than I could keep good oversight of.
-As CEO I was culpable for decisions all over the West Coast, so when things went wrong I, quite rightly, had to answer for it.”
+As CEO I was culpable for decisions, so when things went wrong I, quite rightly, had to answer for it.”

-In 1994 Kohli’s companies were closed when it was discovered that in 1988 one company had become unwittingly embroiled in a novel scheme to transact real estate.
-What had seemed like a legitimate scheme developed without Kohli’s knowledge turned out to have toxic consequences.
+In 1994 Kohli’s companies were closed when it was discovered that in 1988 one company had unwittingly embroiled him in a novel scheme to transact real estate.
+What had seemed at the time like a legitimate investment scheme turned out to have toxic and profound consequences for Kohli.

 “It’s not a period that I want to discuss because today I am embarrassed by it” says Kohli.
-“I allowed myself to be misled by older and more experienced people who I had trusted, and it took some years before it became clear what they had got me embroiled in.
-It was 1999 before I was able to start putting myself back together again and begin rebuilding my life from scratch.”
+“I allowed myself to be misled by more experienced people who I had trusted, and it took some years before it became clear what I had gotten embroiled in.
+I lost absolutely everything and it was 1999 before I could start putting myself back together and rebuilding my life again from scratch.”

-“The only positive” says Kohli, “is that over thirty years later I still draw from that early experience when I’m mentoring or giving advice to younger people.
+“The only positive” says Kohli, “is that over thirty years later I still draw from that early experience of failure when I’m giving advice to younger people.
 I tell them not to temper their ambitions but also to stay grounded.
 Sometimes knowing what not to do is actually more important than knowing what to do.”

 Rebuilding In Costa Rica